 The MA, the first subject teaching association ever formed in England, has always focused on developing and supporting school mathematics.

-Free online mathematical resources under the title of 'Maths and Sport: Countdown to the Games' which have been developed by the Millennium Mathematics Project at the University of Cambridge.
+Free online mathematical resources under the title of 'Maths & Sport: Countdown to the Games' which have been developed by the Millennium Mathematics Project at the University of Cambridge.

 These explore mathematics and science in real-world contexts, through the context of the Olympic and Paralympic Games.
-The site is already live and more activities and articles will follow.
 The content can be sorted either by sport or by key stage and it includes material for key stages 1, 2 and 5 as well as 3 and 4.